C++ extensions for Hipe

 A hipe::loc object represents a reference to a document element managed by your application.
 Unlike C-based hipe_loc variables, you never need to send Hipe a HIPE_OP_FREE_LOCATION instruction, since hipe::loc objects manage their own reference counts.
 The C++ API will automatically send an instruction to free the server resource once all hipe::loc objects referring to a particular location are discarded.

-You can derive hipe::loc location references from other existing hipe::loc objects (including your session object, which inherits all of hipe::loc's public functions, and represents the top-level body element).
+You can derive hipe::loc location references from other existing hipe::loc objects.
+This includes your session object, which inherits all of hipe::loc's public functions, and represents the top-level body element.

 You can also create hipe::loc objects from C-style hipe_loc variables (or cast them back again), but hipe::loc instances created in this way are not resource-managed and must not be used for anything except comparison with other hipe::loc objects.